How to vote in the 2024 presidential primary election if you are living abroad

 Note: If you cannot remember the address where you last physically resided, check old tax records, passports, or family correspondence.
 Sometimes election offices can help identify your address if you were previously registered.

-The deadline to register to vote for the November 2022 General Election is Oct.
-24, but you should register as early as possible to receive your ballot information on time.
+The deadline to register to vote for the 2024 presidential primary is Feb.
+20, but you should register as early as possible to receive your ballot information on time.

 It is recommended that you fill out a new FPCA form each year or each time you move.